luk3mn/aws-sa-labs/README.md

 ### Installing a dynamic website application on the EC2 instance
 We have the basic setup for hosting a dynamic website for the café by installing the café application and database on the EC2 instance.

-- Installing the café application, which create the cafe, db, and setup directories at work environment
+- Installing the café application, which creates the cafe, db, and setup directories in the work environment

 ```sh
 cd ~/environment